mar-vyn23/doc-copilot-ai/README.md

 Two docker containers will be used to run the project:
 - 'frontend' - will serve Streamlit app
-- 'backend' - will serve RESTFUL API which will handle search queries
+- 'backend' - will serve tools and agents which will handle search queries

-You will use `docker compose up` to start the project.
+We will use `docker compose up` to start the project.

 # Project Roadmap & Todo List